Practice to Deceive: Synopsis

 On December 26, 2003, on Whidbey Island, Washington, police discover the body of Russel Douglas.
 The body is found in Douglas's car and displays a fatal gunshot wound to the face, between Douglas's eyes.
 The police quickly rule out suicide, as no gun is found near the car, and pursue a homicide investigation.

 The case takes nearly 10 years to solve, mostly due to the lack of physical evidence linking the scene of the crime or a weapon to anyone who knew Russel Douglas.
-The officers are pessimistic that the weapon will ever be found since it would be easy to dispose of it.
+The officers are pessimistic that the weapon will never be found since it would be easy to dispose of it.
 While the detectives considered a possible motive for Brenna, Douglas's estranged wife, a former law enforcement officer reveals that he has a Bersa semiautomatic gun that fits the description of the weapon the police were searching for, and that he had been asked to hold it by James Huden.
 Huden, a former resident of Whidbey Island, was romantically involved with Peggy Sue Thomas.
 Thomas worked in a beauty salon with Brenna Douglas, but investigators found no clear cut motive.
 Thomas, a former beauty queen, had married several times.
 The book details Thomas's short and tempestuous marriage to Mark Allen, a wealthy rancher and co-owner of famed thoroughbred Mine That Bird.

 Though forensic testing identified the Bersa as the murder weapon, Huden evaded capture by living incognito in Mexico.
 Nevertheless, Mexican authorities apprehended Huden and turned him over to American officials.
 With Huden in custody, investigators theorize that Douglas had been shot to death in a murder-for-hire plan orchestrated by Brenna Douglas, the beneficiary of his $500,000 life insurance policies.
 Prosecutors believed they had a strong case against Huden, and some evidence linking his actions to Thomas.
 Both were charged.